donuuthan/dental-ml-retraining/APPOINTMENT_ID_DEDUPLICATION.md

    - This ensures that appointments with identical details but different IDs are both kept
    - Logs show how many duplicates were removed

-3. **Multi-CSV loading**
-   - Script now loads all three synthetic CSV files:
-     - `durations-synthetic-1.csv`
-     - `durations-synthetic-2.csv`
-     - `durations-synthetic-3.csv`
-   - Falls back to original CSV if synthetic files don't exist
+3. **Training data strategy**
+   - **Initial training**: Uses synthetic CSV files (`durations-synthetic-1.csv`, `durations-synthetic-2.csv`, `durations-synthetic-3.csv`) when no real data exists
+   - **Retraining**: Once real appointment data is available in Firebase, uses ONLY real data (synthetic CSVs are skipped)
+   - This ensures the model learns from actual clinic patterns, not synthetic data

 4. **Firebase data integration**
    - Firebase training data now includes `appointmentId` (from `appointmentId` or `appointment_id` field, or auto-generated)